 30. Geisha means “person of the arts” and the first geisha were actually men.

-31.In Japan non-smoking areas are difficult to find in restaurants, including family restaurants.
-Many of Japan’s politicians have interest in the tobacco industry and anti-smoking laws are almost non-existent.
+31.In Japan non-smoking areas are often difficult to find in restaurants, including family restaurants.
+Many of Japan’s politicians have interest in the tobacco industry.

 32. There is almost no immigration in Japan.
 The population is 98% ethnic Japanese.

 33. Japan is the world’s largest consumer of Amazon rain forest timber.

 34. The greater Tokyo area is the largest metropolitan area in the world, with over 35 million people.

 35. Tokyo is the second most expensive city in the world to live in.

 36. Sushi used to be eaten as street food.

 37. The world’s most expensive tuna was sold in Japan for $735,000 USD.

 38. It’s considered inappropriate to blow your nose in public.